 What are e-fuels and can they help decarbonization?

-However, the scale of the task is truly global, and transport has a challenging paradox to deal with: population and worldwide economic growth are increasing demand, but at the same time there is a pressing need to reduce emissions — and all in a sector that has the single highest reliance on fossil fuels of any industry.
+The scale of the task is truly global, and transport has a challenging paradox to deal with: population and worldwide economic growth are increasing demand, but at the same time there is a pressing need to reduce emissions — and all in a sector that has the single highest reliance on fossil fuels of any industry.

 E-fuels — or electrofuels — are likely to be part of a range of solutions to accelerate decarbonization of the transport sector.
-But how are they made and are they a feasible option for reducing the carbon emissions of what are hard-to-electrify industries?
+But how are they made and are they a feasible option for reducing the carbon emissions of hard-to-electrify industries?

 What are e-fuels and how are they made?